OldBlackJoe/mybatis-mapper/README.md

   </select>
 </mapper>
 ```
-The XML file must have one 'mapper' element, which must have the 'namespace' attribute.
+The XML file must have one 'mapper' element, which must have the 'namespace' attribute. <br>
-mybatis-mapper recognizes and parses the 'select', 'insert', 'update', and 'delete' elements in the 'mapper' element as SQL statements.
+mybatis-mapper recognizes and parses the 'select', 'insert', 'update', and 'delete' elements in the 'mapper' element as SQL statements. <br>
-You do not need to use CDATA section in xml.
+You do not need to use CDATA section in xml. <br>

 ### 2) Parameters ( #{...}, ${...} ) ###